Solid Legal Protection Without the Expense

 What does this mean for casual employees to convert to permanent?

-Can every casual employee convert to permanent, there are some requirements:
+Can every casual employee convert to permanent?

 It is not dissimilar to the right to request flexible working hours introduced with the National Employment Standards and has similar requirements for both employees and employers.